Luggage transport in the Packraft

 When loaded, the luggage is automatically positioned correctly by the inner pockets and secured against slipping.
 The construction is absolutely insensitive to dirt and wear.
 A possibly damaged zipper does not lead to leakage of the boat.

-Packraft side bags are available in three different versions:
+Packraft side bags are available in two different versions:

 1.1 Anfibio TubeBag